motech/modules/docs/source/atomclient.rst

         The URL identifying the Atom feed

     ``published_date``
-        When the content item ws created
+        When the content item was created

     ``updated_date``
-        When the content item was changed last
+        When the content item was modified

     ``raw_content``
         A map of complete content data, like {"1": "raw content data one", "2": "raw content data two"}